+Income Tax Deduction 80E (Interest on Education Loan) A.Y.
+2022-23: The interest on an education loan is available for an income tax deduction.
+You can get a deduction under section 80E of the Income Tax act in your taxes for higher education of self, spouse or children or as legal guardian.
+In this article, we will discuss deduction under section 80E for interest on loans taken for higher education.
 You may have been wondering how people these days reduce their tax liability by a dramatic amount with the aid of deductions through education loans.
 Well, the trick is simple and clean.
-As a tax payer, you are just required to plan your expenses and things will automatically fall in your favour.
-So, let us understand how we can claim deduction through paying interest on education loans.
+As a taxpayer, you are just required to plan your expenses and things will automatically fall in your favour.
+So, let us understand how we can claim a deduction by paying interest on education loans.

-What is Section 80E?
+What is Deduction 80E?

-Eligibility for deductions under Section 80E
+Eligibility for Deduction 80E

 a) Status of the Assessee: The benefit of this section is only applicable to individuals.
-None other than an individual is allowed to claim a deduction under the aforesaid section, entities like HUF, Firms and Companies are have been specifically excluded.
+None other than an individual is allowed to claim a deduction under the aforesaid section, entities like HUF, Firms and Companies have been specifically excluded.

 b) Applicable amount of Deduction: There is no such upper limit for deduction.
 The whole amount which has been paid as interest on education loan qualifies as a deduction under this section.
 Sadly, there are no benefits available in respect of payment towards the loan’s principal amount.

-f) Person Availing the Loan: The most important factor in considering a deduction under Section 80E is the borrower.
+f) Person Availing the Loan: The most important factor in considering a deduction 80E is the borrower.
 You can only avail the benefit of deduction if the education loan is in your name.
 No other names, including your spouse, siblings or children will qualify.

 To sum up, let’s take one quick example and clear the smallest of doubts.
-Suppose Mr. Sharma has taken an education loan of INR 50, 000 from ICICI Bank for his child’s higher education on 01.01.2017 @ 10% pa.
+Suppose Mr Sharma has taken an education loan of INR 50, 000 from ICICI Bank for his child’s higher education on 01.01.2017 @ 10% pa.
 So, can he get benefits under Section 80E?